LACMTA/11ty-web-template/README.md

     npm run start
     ```

     ❗❗❗ If this is your first time, the `@11ty/eleventy` package will be installed.
 Type `y` when prompted to proceed.

-Open `http://localhost:8080/` to view the site.
+7. Open `http://localhost:8080/` to view the site.

+8. Turn on GitHub Pages by selecting to deploy from the `main` branch `/docs` folder.

 ## Configuration